alielw/APS31005/Logging into ShARC.md

     source /usr/local/extras/Genomics/.bashrc
 fi
 ```
-To do this we will use the program ```nano```, which is a simple text editor that can be used from the command line
+To edit our .bashrc will use the program ```nano```, which is a simple text editor that can be used from the command line
 ```bash
 nano .bash_profile
 ```